 Now that we have had a look at some of the general leadership principles we will examine some specific leadership styles and their uses.

-Authoritarian leadership style is characterized by a leader having full control of the team.
+The authoritarian leadership style is characterized by a leader having full control of the team.
 They direct and control all activities without participation from group members and decide what goals are to be achieved.

-With leadership decisions made by a single person or small group of senior management, autocratic leadership allows decisions to be made quickly.
+With leadership decisions made by a single person or a small group of senior management, autocratic leadership allows decisions to be made quickly.
 Autocratic leaders are also effective in crisis situations, as decisive action by a strong leader is reassuring to employees.

 Additionally, autocratic leaders are effective with an inexperienced team that can benefit and develop under the direction provided.

 There are, however, numerous drawbacks to this leadership style.
 Under this leadership style, many employees feel as though they have no voice.
 This can have a direct impact on both motivation and productivity.
 It has also been found that the more skilled or creative employees are, the less receptive they are to this style of leadership.

 Despite the negatives, an autocratic style of leadership can often be effective in the short term, particularly when an organization is facing a crisis.